Current Role: Director of Early Learning, City of Seattle

 Teach For America Alumni: New York 1991

 Monica Liang-Aguirre is currently the Director of Early Learning for the City of Seattle.
-As part of the Fellowship, Monica was the Deputy Chief for Early Childhood Planning for Washington, D.C., Public Schools (DCPS).
+During the Fellowship, Monica was the Deputy Chief for Early Childhood Planning for Washington, D.C., Public Schools (DCPS).
 Monica served DCPS from 2008 to 2014 as the Principal of Oyster-Adams Bilingual School, a PK-8 school, where she managed a staff of 100 and a budget of $7.8 million.
 In 2010, Oyster-Adams was a recipient of the Together Everyone Achieves More (TEAM) Award for dramatic student achievement gains and was deemed a “Rewards” school in 2012 and 2013.
 Prior to this role, Monica was the Executive Director of the Advancement of Girls’ Education Scholarship Fund (AGE) and a principal of a community charter school in Arizona.